Listen to Lip Critic's exclusive playlist to accompany The Cover

 The New York band feature on The Cover this week (February 12) as we renew our commitment to supporting emerging talent across the globe on a weekly basis.
 Every week, a rising artist will feature on The Cover, and the full interview with Lip Critic can be read here.

-To celebrate, Militarie Gun have curated a playlist titled ‘What The Heck Goin’ On In New York’ featuring songs from Prize, Sunbloc, Trip Villain and more – acts they deem to be at the forefront of NYC’s contemporary underground scene.
+To celebrate, Lip Critic have curated a playlist titled ‘What The Heck Goin’ On In New York’ featuring songs from Prize, Sunbloc, Trip Villain and more – acts they deem to be at the forefront of NYC’s contemporary underground scene.

 Listen to the full playlist below on Spotify, and here on Apple Music.